This is the Ultimate Reference Guide Identifying Trees that are Protected Trees in Brisbane

-Trees play an essential contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
-However, not all trees are alike and some have an additional status of protection, making it illegal to carry out any activity without authorization.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and the steps you need to follow to be in compliance with the legal requirements.
-In this article, we’ll guide you through the process of discovering whether a tree is secured and the steps you need to do to ensure you are acting within the law.
+Trees play an important contribution to our ecosystem as they provide shade, clean air and aesthetic value to our surroundings.
+However they are not all alike and some have an additional status of protection, making it illegal to do any work without obtaining permission.
+If you are considering having a tree removed, it’s essential to understand the status of protection for the tree being considered and what steps you’ll need to take to comply with the legal requirements.
+The following article we will guide you through the process of discovering whether the tree is safe and exactly what steps you have take to be sure that you are following the law.

-A protected tree is one that can be subject to specific legal controls and it is unlawful to do work on such a tree without the required permissions.
-There are two kinds of protection that a tree might have: preservation orders and protection orders.
+A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without the required permissions.
+There are two kinds of protection that a tree could be protected by - preservation and protection orders that are statutory.

-As a matter of the law, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to safeguard trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+As a matter of legal protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are set up through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional value and are protected from any kind of work, including felling.
+Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from all work, which includes cutting down.

-To determine if the tree is protected, you need to verify if it’s under an TPO or preservation orders.
-This can be accomplished by contacting your municipal authority, and asking them to search their records.
+To determine whether a tree is protected, you will need to check if it is under an TPO or preservation order.
+This can be accomplished by contacting the municipal authority, and asking them to search their records.

 TPO search

-To find an TPO, you can contact the Tree and Woodland Officer from the local authority.
-They will be able to tell you whether the tree is protected.
-They’ll also be able advise you about the next steps to do if your tree is protected.
+If you want to find the TPO, you can contact an Tree and Woodland officer from your local authority.
+They can inform you if the tree is protected.
+They will also be able to advise you on the next steps you should take if the tree is protected.

 Preservation order search

-To search for a preservation order you’ll need to call secretary of state for Environment.
-They will be able to inform you whether the tree is in the protected zone and give you the information you require and direction.
+In order to search for a preservation order you will need to contact secretary of state for Environment.
+They will determine whether the tree is protected and will provide the necessary information and guidance.

 FAQs: